Life is a long, flowing river

 Dear music lover,

-Take good care of yourself and your loved ones.
+Take good care of yourselves and your loved ones.

 The Belgian National Orchestra has acquired a special place in the cultural world.
 In the choice of its programmes, the emphasis is placed on prestigious and innovative works, but also on the discovery of lesser-known scores.
 In doing so, the Belgian National Orchestra maintains a fascinating dialogue with a varied audience.
 The orchestra is conducted by the American conductor Hugh Wolff, with Hans Waege as intendant and BOZAR as privileged partner.

 World-renowned soloists are attracted to the concept.
 Vilde Frang, Gidon Kremer and Rolando Villazón are among them.
 Just as the pop-rock artist Ozark Henry inspires the future generation with his innovative impulses.